jef1197/Create-Logo/README.md

 ## Description

 This is the Module 10 Challenge for the boot camp.
 The code was made from scratch to allow the user to quickly create a basic logo.
 The user will be given a series of promts that they will need to answer.
-Once answered the logo will be generated based on the answered prompts.
+Promts will ask for the text and color for the desired logo aswell as the desired shape (circle, square, triangle).
+Once all prompts have been answerd the logo will be created as a SVG file found in the output folder.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)